 First students made studies in tones of neutral gray with acrylic paint on paper.
 They were only allowed to use the primary colors and white to mix four tones of gray.
 Next, students created paintings from observation of fruits and vegetables.
 They used their knowledge of color mixing to depict variation in light and shadow.

 In addition, classes looked at a few paintings by Caspar David Friedrich and stretched canvases for paintings based on their own photographs.
-Some worked directly from observation, other students used Durer's drawing grid as tool for sketching out general areas of information first on their canvas, and a few made charcoal pencil transfers onto the canvas from outline tracings of their photographs.
+Some worked directly from observation, other students used Durer's drawing grid as tool for sketching out general areas of information first on their canvas, and a few made 6B pencil transfers onto the canvas from outline tracings of their photographs.
 Some students benefited from modifications and just worked on tracing paper.

 During this assignment a more advanced student additionally worked with silkscreen stencil printing on canvas, while another was supported by using collage throughout.